Higgigamer19/pve-ww/README.md

 # pve-ww

-Externally stated Proxmox Cluster Net-booting
+Externally stated Proxmox Cluster Net-booting using Warewulf 4

 **Warning:** This repo is a Work In Progress.
 While success has been had, this repo only acts as a guide.
 Much attention to detail and knowledge of your environment is necessary